baller01/Project-4/README.md

 <img width="335" alt="image" src="https://github.com/baller01/Project-4/assets/118228120/7735b26a-dc33-422d-b908-8344d71918b2">

+Using unsupervised Machine Learning K-means model, we can categorise optimum 3 clusters based on the relationship among “Fuel Consumption City” and “Fuel Consumption Highway” with “CO2 Emission”.

 # 3. MULTIPLE LINEAR REGRESSION ANALYSIS WITH SUPERVISED MACHINE LEARNING

 In order to apply a model to analyse and make prediction to “CO2_Emissions_Canada.csv” data (7385 rows (non null) * 12 columns) , firstly some statistical informations have been identified to get first insight of data via mean, standart deviation, min- max, and percentiles.